Sort-Based and Hash-Based Memory-Constrained Operators

 (1 - non-managed allowance)/concurrency

 The non-managed allowance is an assumed amount of system memory that non-managed operators will use.
 Non-managed operators do not spill to disk.
-The default non-managed allowance assumes 50% of the total system memory.
-And, the concurrency is the number of concurrent queries that may run.
-The default assumption is 10.
+The conservative assumption for the non-managed allowance is 50% of the total system memory.
+Concurrency is the number of concurrent queries that may run.
+The default assumption is 10 concurrent queries.

-Based on the default assumptions, the default value of 5% is calculated as follows:
+Based on the default assumptions, the default value of 5% is calculated, as shown:

 (1 - .50)/10 = 0.05